 Fry a medium grated or finely chopped onion in a little oil.

-When onions are soft add 3 good dessert spoonfulls of Smooth Peanut Butter and gently fry on a low light untill all is soft and the peanut butter is melted.
+When onions are soft add 3 good dessert spoonfuls of Smooth Peanut Butter and gently fry on a low light until all is soft and the peanut butter is melted.